wp-plugins/unwanted-plugins-remover/readme.txt

 Tested up to: 3.1
 Stable tag: 0.1.1

-For WordPress versions lower then 3.2:
+For WordPress versions lower than 3.2:
 You are annoyed about the problem, that on each WordPress core upgrade Akismet and Hello Dolly return?
 Then Unwanted Plugins Remover is for you!

 == Description ==